Gissio/radpro/docs/manual.md

 An example: Imagine measuring an instantaneous radiation rate of 1.000 µSv/h with a confidence interval of ±40%.
 This means there's a 95% probability that the true radiation level lies between 0.600 µSv/h and 1.400 µSv/h.
 In other words, there's a 5% chance the true level falls outside this range.
 As the confidence interval narrows (becomes smaller), the measurement becomes more precise and certain.

+To dismiss a rate alarm, read the device's installation instructions.

 ### Average rate

 The average rate is estimated by dividing the number of pulses within the averaging period, minus one, by the time between the first and last pulse within that period.